radicleart/stxeco-vote/README.md

 Voting starts in 202 bitcoin blocks / 202*0.83=168 stacks blocks Voting ends in 4302 bitcoin blocks / 4302*0.83=3571 stacks blocks

-## Voting For Non Stackers
+## Voting with liquid STX

-The Ecosystem DAO allows anyone with liquid STX to vote On proposals.
+User with liquid STX can vote on proposals using the Ecosystem DAO.
-Liquid STX is the users balance less any STX they have locked in PoX stacking protocol.
+Liquid STX is the users balance less any STX they have locked in PoX stacking protocol, at the block height at which the voting started (preventing the same STX from being transferred between accounts and used to effectively double vote).
-This balance (aka voting power) is read at the block height at which the voting started, preventing the same STX from being transferred between accounts and used to vote again.
 This is referred to as "snapshot" voting.

-For SIP 21 Nakamoto Upgrade to pass the DAO vote requires 66% of all the STX committed by voting to in favour of the proposal.
+For SIP 21 Nakamoto Upgrade to pass 66% of all liquid STX committed by voting must in favour of the proposal.